ObjectPlayer/ethernaut-ctf/README.md

 # Verify a contract with constructor arguments
 npx hardhat run scripts/verify.ts --network sepolia -- --address 0xYourContractAddress --constructor-args arg1,arg2
 ```

+The verification system supports multiple networks and will automatically detect if verification is appropriate based on the network's chain ID.

 ## Challenge Documentation